flitnetics/jaeger-objectstorage/README.md

-This is the repository that contains object storage (S3/GCS/AzureBlob) plugin for Jaeger.
+This is the repository that contains object storage connector for Jaeger.

 ## About
-S3, Google Cloud Storage(GCS) and Microsoft Azure Blob Storage object storage support for Jaeger.
+Jaeger connector to Tempo

 **Version 3 of this plugin is not compatible with Version 2**